ICONICarham/Arham/README.md

 >Exp5TASK1: WAP to find the factorial of a number using Recursive function

->Exp5TASK2: WAP to find the factorial of a number using Iterative function >
+>Exp5TASK2: WAP to find the factorial of a number using Iterative function

+>EXP6TASK6: WAP to define a counter fuction to print how many times the function is called use storage classes.